Youth As Resources (YAR) Grant Application

 • Can be started and finished by the same group of youth in a reasonable amount of time.

 Tell us all of the things that make your group amazing.
 How long have you been together?
 How was your group formed?
-What other activities does your group do?
-What are your group's goals?
-Why do people join your group?
 If your group is part of a larger organization, explain how you fit in, but focus mostly on your local group.
+For example, if your group is a scouting group or 4-H group, tell us specifically about your troop.

 Indicate the number of group members who will actively perform community service through this project.
 (If a category has zero members, please enter zero)